-The winning spot for the 1988 best selling car once again proves that American 80s car buyers responded best to economy over luxury.
+The winning spot for the 1988 best selling car once again proves that American 80s car buyers responded best to the economy over luxury.
 The Ford Escort was considered a compact family car that got excellent gas mileage.
 Available as a hatchback or sedan with front-wheel drive, Ford sold 333,535 units.
 This little baby was available with an automatic or manual 5-speed transmission.

 Best Selling Car of 1989: Honda Accord

-The decade ended with the induction of a foreign make to the best seller list.
+The decade ended with the induction of a foreign make to the bestseller list.
 The Japanese Honda Accord sold 362,707 units and was available in several varieties of sedan, coupe, and wagon.
 Reliable, comfortable, and handsome, American drivers liked the durability and reputation that accompanied the Accord.